MikeSays-1/azure-network-protocols/README.md

 <p>Back to normal.
 In PowerShell, press ```Ctrl+C``` to stop the continous ping.</P>

 <b>4.
 SSH TRAFFIC OBSERVATION</b>

-<p>Back in our client VM "vm-client-1" in Wireshark, clear the filter and filter for SSH traffic, type "SSH" in the "Apply a display filter" field.
+Back in our client VM "vm-client-1" in Wireshark, clear the filter and filter for SSH traffic, type "SSH" in the "Apply a display filter" field.
 Now lets create a SSH Session between the Client VM and Domain Controller VM.
 In PowerShell, type the following,
 ```powershell
 ssh <linux username>@<linux private IP>
 ```
 In the following prompt, type yes and press Enter.
 Next, enter your Linux user password.
 Note: No characters will appear on the screen while you type, this is normal behavior for security reasons.
 Press Enter when finished.

-Observe the traffic within Wireshark.</p>
+Observe the traffic within Wireshark.

 <details><summary>See screenshots</summary>